 Because the Company had a net loss for all periods presented, the Company didnot have any dilutive securities and/or other contracts that could, potentially, be exercised or converted into shares of common stock and then share in the earnings of the Company.
 As a result, diluted net income (loss) per common share is the same as basic net income (loss) per common share for the periods presented.
-Please refer to Note C - Fair Value of Financial Instruments, Note J - Convertible Preferred Stock, and Note M - Equity-Based Compensation for additional information on the Company's warrants, Convertible Preferred Stock, and equity-based compensation awards, respectively.
+Please refer to Note D-Fair Value of Financial Instruments, Note I-Warrants, Note Icompensation awards, respectively.